Terms & Conditions | Mob Film

 The content of the pages of this website is for your general information and use only.
 It is subject to change without notice.

-This website uses Google Analytics, a web analytics service provided by Google, Inc. Google Analytics sets a cookie in order to evaluate your use of the site.
+This website uses Google Analytics, a web analytics service provided by Google, Inc. Google Analytics sets a cookie to evaluate your site use.
 Google stores the information collected by the cookie on servers in the United States.
-Google may also transfer this information to third parties where it is required to do so by law, or where such third parties process the information on Google’s behalf.
+Google may also transfer this information to third parties where it is required by law or where such third parties process the information on Google’s behalf.
 Google will not associate your IP address with any other data held by Google.
 The Mob Film Company use this Google tool to optimise the site and improve the service.
-How to reject or delete this cookie: http:// www.google.com/intl/en/privacypolicy.html
+How to reject or delete this cookie: https://support.google.com/accounts/answer/61416?hl=en&co=GENIE.Platform%3DDesktop

 Privacy Policy